-Home invasion reported in upscale neighborhood; homeowner beaten, robbed in apparent setup
+Home invasion reported in upscale Denham Springs neighborhood; homeowner beaten, robbed in apparent setup

 Latest Weather Blog

-Home invasion reported in upscale neighborhood; homeowner beaten, robbed in apparent setup
+Home invasion reported in upscale Denham Springs neighborhood; homeowner beaten, robbed in apparent setup

 DENHAM SPRINGS - A man was robbed at gunpoint at his own home by a pair of attackers, one of them a woman he willingly let inside.